 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
+Under that law the Directors have elected to prepare the financial statements in accordance with United Kingdom adopted international accounting standards.
+The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB..
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
 In preparing these financial statements, International Accounting Standard 1 require that the Directors have:

-- selected suitable accounting policies and then applied them consistently; - made judgements and accounting estimates that are reasonable and prudent; - presented information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information: - provided additional disclosures when compliance with the specific requirements in IFRS were insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Company's financial position and financial performance; and - prepared the financial statements on a going concern basis.
+- selected suitable accounting policies and then applied them consistently; - made judgements and accounting estimates that are reasonable and prudent; - presented information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provided additional disclosures when compliance with the specific requirements in IFRS were insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Company's financial position and financial performance; and - prepared the financial statements on a going concern basis.